ani-shark/DSAI_lab-SmartLeadGen/README.md

 # Smart Lead Generator - DSAI Lab Project

 This is a group project for the IIT Madras DSAI Lab.
-This project aims to build a smart lead generator.
+This project aims to build Full stack Hyper Personalized Lead Generator.

 ## Project Structure